eth-cscs/container-recipes/README.md

   - run
   - deploy
 ```
-and each stage can define multiple jobs that gitlab runner will execute.
+and each stage can define multiple jobs that GitLab runner will execute.

 # Adding new Docker recipes
-New recipes are added via a pull request to main branch.
+New recipes are added via a pull request to the `main` branch.
 Each PR must contain:
  - one or more of the Dockerfiles
  - ci.yml script that drives the CI/CD pipeline
  - `README.md` description file of the container image(s)